 The Plan is a defined benefit plan covering substantially all salaried employees of the Company.
-The Plan is registered under the federal Pension Benefits Standards Act (PBSA), 1985.
-Effective January 1, 2009, the Plan consists of two parts: Part A is a contributory portion that provides benefits under the original plan, and Part B is a non-contributory portion provided to (a) all new management hires on a mandatory basis after January 1, 2009, (b) effective January 1, 2014, to new hires represented by six of eight unions, (c) effective October 1, 2014 and effective December 1, 2014 to all new represented hires of the remaining two unions.
+The Plan is registered under the federal Pension Benefits Standards Act, 1985 (PBSA).
+Effective January 1, 2009, the Plan consists of two parts: Part A is the contributory part that provides benefits under the original plan, and Part B is the non-contributory part provided to (a) all new management hires on a mandatory basis after January 1, 2009, (b) effective January 1, 2014, to new hires represented by six of eight unions, (c) effective October 1, 2014 and effective December 1, 2014, respectively, to all new represented hires of the remaining two unions.
 Prior to these effective dates, participation in Part B was voluntary for employees represented by these unions.